SAPSF Scholarship Awards Will Be At 6:00 P.M. At Saddleback High School Theater On April 17th.

 Applications are available on this website.
 Click on the “Apply Now” button on the scholarship page.
-You can enter all of your information online.
+Please enter all of your information online.
 You will need to attach the responses to the essay questions as separate documents by using the “Choose File” button to connect to your document.
 When you are finished, you simply click on the “Send” button.
-If you are unable to apply directly online, you may print out the form and fill it in by hand and mail the completed application via US Postal Service, to the Santa Ana Public Schools Foundation Office c/o Santa Ana Unified School District, 1601 E. Chestnut Avenue, Santa Ana, CA 92701.
-The application must be postmarked for Counselors February 16 and Students March 1.
+The completed application must be submitted prior to the deadline, February 28, 2019.
+Incomplete applications will be disqualified.

 – 9 scholarships

-- This scholarship is for students who will be attending Santa Ana College, will participate in the Adelante Program, with plans to transfer to Cal State Fullerton or UC Irvine.
+- This scholarship is specifically awarded to students who will be attending Santa Ana College, and will participate in the Adelante Program, with plans to transfer to Cal State Fullerton or UC Irvine.

 - To qualify, students need to complete the Early Decision Program for Santa Ana College.

 - If selected, students must enroll in 9 college credits at Santa Ana College for the fall term.

 - This scholarship is awarded to students who have been focused on CTE certificate programs and wish to pursue a professional certificate in preparation for work.

 - To qualify, students must have a 2.0 cumulative high school grade point average or better, and have been enrolled in a CTE program for two consecutive school years.